 Free Printable: Low Carb & Keto Food List

-My classic keto pancakes are one of the most popular low carb breakfast recipes on Wholesome Yum, but people often ask me if they can just make keto pancakes with almond flour.
+My classic low carb pancakes (made with two flours) are one of the most popular low carb breakfast recipes on Wholesome Yum, but people often ask me if they can just make pancakes with almond flour alone.
 You can!
-In fact, I’ve been making this almond flour pancakes recipe for the longest and it’s still one of my favorites.
+In fact, I’ve been making these almond flour pancakes for the longest, since 2018.
+It’s still one of my favorites, even making it into my Easy Keto Cookbook.
+This almond flour pancake recipe is fluffy and nutty, with a flavor boost from a splash of vanilla.
+Make it with me!

-Why You’ll Love This Almond Flour Pancakes Recipe
+Why You Need My Almond Flour Pancakes Recipe

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for almond pancakes, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my keto pancake recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

-- Vanilla Extract – Optional, but high quality vanilla adds so much flavor.
+- Vanilla Extract – It’s optional, but adds a nice flavor.
+I like this brand.

 How To Make Pancakes With Almond Flour

-- Make almond flour pancake batter.
-Add all dry and wet ingredients together in a bowl, then whisk.
-(Alternatively, you can blend the ingredients in a blender instead.)
+- Mix the pancake batter.
+Add all the dry and wet ingredients together in a bowl, then whisk well.

-- Cook.
-Heat a pan with a little oil over medium-low to medium heat.
-Spoon or pour circles of batter onto the pan.
-(About 1/8-cup each for 3-inch pancakes.)
-Cover and cook.
+- Cook in a hot skillet.
+Heat a nonstick pan (I love and use this one because it’s hard-anodized and the surface has lasted me for years) with a little oil over medium-low to medium heat.
+Spoon or pour circles of batter onto the pan — about 1/8-cup each for 3-inch pancakes.
+Cover with a lid and cook until bubbles start to form on top.

 - Check the batter consistency.
-It should be like a typical pancake batter (see the pictures above or video on the recipe card for reference).
+It should look like a typical pancake batter (see my pictures above or my video on the recipe card below for reference).
 If it’s too thick, add more milk as needed.

-To make an almond flour pancake mix based on this recipe, simply change the servings on the recipe card below to 16.
-Combine all the dry ingredients and store in an airtight container in the pantry for up to 1 year (or until your almond flour expiration date).
+Want to make a mix using this almond flour pancake recipe?
+I often keep it mixed up in my pantry.
+Simply change the servings on the recipe card below to 16.
+Combine all the dry ingredients (almond flour, Besti, baking powder, and salt), and store in an airtight container in the pantry for up to 1 year.

 - 1/2 cup + 1 tablespoon dry almond flour pancake mix